Updated: Sep 12

 There is a lot of different advice out there for washing nappies.
-My routine has derived from the advice I received from the UK Nappy Network website.
+My routine has derived from the advice I received from the UK Nappy Network website when we first started.
 I have continuously tweaked the routine to fit it with our lifestyle, washing machine, drying facilities and nappy selection.

 This is the routine I follow to clean our nappies which are a mix of bamboo, hemp, microfibre, all in one, all in two, pocket, shaped and wraps: